raczben/tco_study/README.md

 ![mc_odelay_hold_timing](doc_resources/mc_odelay_hold_timing.png)

-The same effect can be read from these numbers, as from the first multicycle implementation.
-The FPGA's uncerteanity tighten the real valid window.
+The same effect can be read from these numbers, as from the first multi-cycle implementation.
+The FPGA's uncertainty tighten the real valid window.
 There is big difference between the slow (11.9) and fast (7.198) models data delay.
 Now this unwanted effect isn't strong enough, so the timing could be closed, unlike the native implementation.

+There are two disadvantages of this technique

+ - The cascaded delays have relatively great uncertainty, which cannot fulfill more challenging constraints.
+ - The other limitation of this technique is the big number of the delay elements.
+Cannot be delayed arbitrary number of outputs.
+The FPGA has a limited number of delay element.

 The next two chapters will show a more sophisticated solution.